How To Make Quick Pickled Onions

 Add sliced onions to a medium bowl.
 Pour enough boiling water over onions so that they are covered.
-Count to 10 then drain.
-Add onions to glass jars (or glass container with lid).
+Count to 5 then drain.
+Add the onions to glass jars (or a food safe glass container with lid).

-Toast cinnamon, cloves and the red pepper flakes in a small saucepan over medium heat until fragrant, 3 to 5 minutes.
-Whisk in vinegar, lime juice, a 1/4 cup of the sugar and salt.
-Bring to a simmer and cook until sugar and salt have dissolved, 1 to 2 minutes.
+Bring to a simmer and cook until the sugar and salt have dissolved, 1 to 2 minutes.
 Taste for sweetness then add more sugar as needed.
-Pour brine over onions.

-Allow to stand at room temperature until cooled, cover and refrigerate up to 2 weeks.
+Pour brine over the onions.
+Allow to stand at room temperature until cooled.
+Serve or cover and refrigerate 2 to 3 weeks.